 I stumbled upon this recipe while I was doing some research on brownie baking.
-A brownie-and-cookie hybrid, brookies are a wonderful sweet treat that can either be simple or made more complex into a layered dessert.
-I got inspired by a recipe from Butter & Brioche, who made salted coffee brownie cookies that made me wonder how I had gone so long without having these goodies in my life.
+A brownie and cookie hybrid, brookies are a wonderful sweet treat that can either be simple or made into a more complex layered dessert.
+I got inspired by a recipe from Butter & Brioche, who baked salted coffee brownie cookies that made me wonder how I had gone so long without having these goodies in my life.

-I have tweaked B&B’s recipe, as I love adding my own twist to everything I cook or bake.
+I have tweaked B&B’s recipe (I love adding my own twists to everything I cook or bake).
 There are a few tips to keep in mind when making these bad boys.
 They last for up to a week (if you have the willpower!) at around 28°C. Also, the better the quality dark chocolate used, the better the taste.
 I love using a combination of 70% and 80% dark chocolate.
-Cacao Barry and Valhrona are definitely yummy, but Lindt would suffice.
+Cacao Barry and Valrhona are definitely yummy, but Lindt would suffice.
 I have also added some cocoa powder to enhance the dark, earthy flavour of the chocolate.

 Cooling the mixture is essential, as the batter is too runny to be baked immediately, so be a little patient when making these babies.
-Or you could eat the batter as is, if you feel okay about consuming raw egg!
-Do not overbake them or they will dry out and become regular cookies, which is not necessarily a bad thing, but it’s not the texture we’re going for.
+Or you could eat the batter as is, if you feel comfortable consuming raw egg!
+Do not overbake them or they will dry out and become regular cookies – not necessarily a bad thing, but it’s not the texture we’re going for.

 Makes: 24 small brookies